drearyArchon/ravid-springboot-rest/README.md

 # ravid-springboot-rest
 A SpringBoot REST API that serves products.
-The API retrieves data from a
+The API retrieves data from a MongoDB Database.

 To use this API, run the Application and go to localhost:8080. localhst:8080 should show the unsorted database of Products.